IzzyOrIsHeNot/EWGameofDrones/EWGODs/Unity/README.md

 When this screen first opens, the GUI will attempt to connect to the Arduino Coordinator on COM 4.
 If the Arduino Coordinator is not connected to COM 4 (this can be checked in Device Manager), the user can attempt to connect or reconnect to the Arduino Coordinator by pressing a number key corresponding to the COM port to attempt connection with.

 Pressing the ESCAPE key in this screen will return to the Sensor Placement screen.
-Pressing ESCAPE in any other screen will quit the application.

 # **Development Setup Guide**